datajoint/datajoint-python/README.md

 Prior to DataJoint v0.12, certain python native datatypes such as dictionaries were 'squashed' into numpy structured arrays when saved into blob attributes.
-This facilitated easier data sharing between Matlab and Python for certain record types.
+This facilitated easier data sharing between MATLAB and Python for certain record types.
 However, this created a discrepancy between insert and fetch datatypes which could cause problems in other portions of users pipelines.